Chiro 2 Rehab

 Holistic Benefits

 Effective rehabilitation goes beyond physical recovery.
 Quality rehab exercises can improve mental health through endorphin release, and brain derived neurotrophic factor (BDNF).
-We encourage rehab exercises be performed to improve brain-muscle connections and to flush the target area with fresh blood and nutrients.
+We always encourage rehab exercises that improve brain-muscle connections and target problems areas like the neck, shoulders, hips, and lower back.
+The benefits of rehab outlast the session with sustained effects throughout the day.

 Conclusion

 Quality rehab exercises are a vital component of effective recovery.
 By learning and practicing rehab skills, our physical bodies will heal naturally and become resilient.
-Our job as your healthcare provider is to focus on individualized care, address your needs, and utilize new technologies to help you return to pain-free activity.
+Our job as your healthcare provider is to focus on individualized care, while addressing the root cause of your problem without the use of drugs or surgery.